jeisenbath/ansible-collection-tripplite-poweralert/CONTRIBUTING.md

 #### Major changes

-Major changes include new modules and plugins.
+Major changes include new modules and plugins, or new options for existing ones.
 Major change PRs must:
 - Include a changelog fragment with a major_changes section.
 - Include an integration test for new modules.